Discretionary Housing Payments

 What are Discretionary Housing Payments?

 If Housing Benefit or Universal Credit Housing Costs don't fully cover your rent, you'll have a shortfall.
 In this case, you may wish to apply for Discretionary Housing Payments (DHP's).

 We get a grant from central government each year to assist those that need extra help with housing costs and the money available is limited.
 For this reason, we can only grant help to people who have special circumstances, which make it difficult for them to pay their rent.

 You can apply for a DHP if you're currently entitled to Housing Benefit or Universal Credit Housing Costs of at least £0.50 per week.
-You can't get DHP if your rent is already covered in full by Housing Benefit.
-You can't get DHP to help towards your Council Tax charge.
+You can't get DHP if your rent is already covered in full by Housing Benefit or Universal Credit.

 Special circumstances include:

 - If your benefit has been reduced because your income is more than the amount the government say you need to live on each week

 - If your benefit has been reduced because a non-dependant lives in your home and they can't help you with the shortfall

 - If you have high heating bills because of an illness or disability